hubudibu/materials/FRONTEND/CSS_basics/README.md

 ### 1. what we already know: font styles & colors

+Follow [the designs in Zeplin](https://app.zeplin.io/project/5b980960f8d0cb9de317da5f) to redesign last class's exercises (screens 1.1-1.3)
 Duplicate last class, and add some new styles! work in the CSS file you got last class.
 If you don't have the code at hand, ask one of your classmates!

-Follow [the designs in Zeplin](https://app.zeplin.io/project/5b980960f8d0cb9de317da5f) to redesign last class's exercises (screens 1.1-1.3)

 focus on the following CSS properties: `font-size, color, text-align, font-weight, line-height, text-decoration, text-transform`

+Bonus points for
+- using the same CSS file for exercises 1.1 and 1.2
+- the least amount of HTML edits
+- no class names in the HTML and in the CSS selectors
+- the shortest & simplest CSS file

 ### 2. selectors: picking the right class